tahaaslam1/DAofAlgrorithms/README.md

 ### guidelines for using the project

-virtual env should be enabled for using this project in Vscode
+virtual env should be enabled as python interpreter for using this project in Vscode
 #### step1
 run the project.py file
 #### step2